The Best Seaside Walking Trails

 Retrace your steps to rejoin the Edmund Davis path that leads to the seaside, turn right and go past the Pointe du Colombier, cross the pine forest and rejoin Avenue Claude Vignon.
 Turn left onto Avenue Claude Vignon that runs alongside Les Fossettes bay followed by Les Fosses, where you will see the former communal washhouse, before arriving back at the village center via the Passage des Fosses.

-The Complete Tour of Cap-Ferrat (long version)
+Cap-Ferrat: The Complete Tour (long version)

 |Sights: Chemin de la Carrière – Lighthouse- Passable Beach – Tourist Office|